 Can Proton VPN Edge extension bypass regional restrictions?

 VPN extensions, including Proton’s, help mask your IP and encrypt traffic, but you must comply with local laws and terms of service.
 Some services may detect VPNs. use the extension responsibly to protect privacy and security.
-In browser vpn chrome
+J edgar guardian review for VPNs: a comprehensive 2026 guide on privacy, speed, streaming, and pricing

 Is it legal to use Proton VPN Edge extension in my country?